ssc-sp/datahub-portal/README.md

 ## System Architecture

-The diagram below shows the key components of the platfor
+The diagram below shows the key components of the platform

 ![image](https://user-images.githubusercontent.com/82101285/122604469-fd8a0800-d043-11eb-8e51-e1a3b3325ee2.png)

 # Github Structure